Helping children in care achieve the highest GCSE Maths grade they can.

 A knowledge-gap mapping engine.

-We’re breaking GCSE maths down into its smallest building blocks and mapping every child precisely onto it.
-The aim is to find the specific gaps that hold a learner back — the ones a flat assessment can’t see — and then build a path that targets exactly those, child by child.
+Breaking GCSE Maths down into its smallest building blocks and mapping every child precisely onto it — finding the specific gaps that hold a learner back, child by child.

 03